Earthworm: Circulatory system

 Earthworms have a dual circulatory system in which both the coelomic fluid and a closed circulatory system carry the food, waste, and respiratory gases.
 The closed circulatory system has five main blood vessels: the dorsal (top) vessel, which runs above the digestive tract; the ventral (bottom) vessel, which runs below the digestive tract; the subneural vessel, which runs below the ventral nerve cord; and two lateroneural vessels on either side of the nerve cord.

 The dorsal vessel is mainly a collecting structure in the intestinal region.
 It receives a pair of commissural and dorsal intestines in each segment.
 The ventral vessel branches off to a pair of ventro-tegumentaries and ventro-intestinals in each segment.
 The subneural vessel also gives out a pair of commissurals running along the posterior surface of the septum.

 The pumping action on the dorsal vessel moves the blood forward, while the other four longitudinal vessels carry the blood rearward.
 In segments seven through eleven, a pair of aortic arches ring the coelom and acts as hearts, pumping the blood to the ventral vessel that acts as the aorta.
-The blood consists of ameboid cells and haemoglobin dissolved in the plasma.
-The second circulatory system derives from the cells of the digestive system that line the coelom.
-As the digestive cells become full, they release non-living cells of fat into the fluid-filled coelom, where they float freely but can pass through the walls separating each segment, moving food to other parts and assist in wound healing.
+The blood consists of ameboid cells (hemocytes) and haemoglobin dissolved in the plasma.

+The second circulatory system derives from the chloragogen cells of the digestive system that line the coelom.
+As the digestive cells become full, they release chloragocytes into the fluid-filled coelom, where they float freely but can pass through the walls separating each segment, moving food to other parts and assist in immunity and wound healing.

 Excretory system

 The excretory system contains a pair of nephridia in every segment, except for the first three and the last ones.
 The three types of nephridia are: integumentary, septal, and pharyngeal.
 The integumentary nephridia lie attached to the inner side of the body wall in all segments except the first two.
 The septal nephridia are attached to both sides of the septa behind the 15th segment.
 The pharyngeal nephridia are attached to the fourth, fifth and sixth segments.
 The waste in the coelom fluid from a forward segment is drawn in by the beating of cilia of the nephrostome.
 From there it is carried through the septum (wall) via a tube which forms a series of loops entwined by blood capillaries that also transfer waste into the tubule of the nephrostome.
-The excretory wastes are then finally discharged through a pore on the worm's side.
+The excretory wastes (urine) are then finally discharged through a pore on the worm's side.
+This classification has been further refined, with holonephridia, large and occurring as a pair per segment, and meronephridia, small and numerous in each segment, each type being either closed or open, and exonephric or enteronephric according as they discharge their excretory products to the exterior or into the gut.

+Earthworm urine contains a protein part derived from the mucus secreted by the body wall, and another part, representing the end products of metabolism excreted by nephridia, made of a mixing of ammonia and urea.